Mission, Vision and History

 World leaders in cancer care – one patient at a time.

-A few years later in 2001, the National Cancer Institute designated Siteman as a Cancer Center, which signaled that the institution had demonstrated significant scope and quality in its cancer research programs.
-The NCI named Siteman a Comprehensive Cancer Center in 2005 and renewed the designation again in 2010.
-The grants resulting from this designation, as well as shared scientific resources and seed awards, fund programs and specialized services that promote multidisciplinary research and new research opportunities.
+A few years later, in 2001, the National Cancer Institute designated Siteman as a Cancer Center, which signaled that the institution had demonstrated significant scope and quality in its cancer research programs.
+The NCI named Siteman a Comprehensive Cancer Center in 2005, renewing the designation in 2010 and 2015.
+In 2015, the NCI awarded Siteman an “exceptional” rating, based on a rigorous review of Siteman’s research programs.
+The grants resulting from Siteman’s designation as a Comprehensive Cancer Center, as well as shared scientific resources and seed awards, fund programs and specialized services that promote multidisciplinary research and new research opportunities.

-Scientists and physicians affiliated with Siteman hold more than $160 million in cancer research and related training grants.
+Scientists and physicians affiliated with Siteman receive more than $150 million in research grants annually.
 The results of basic laboratory research are rapidly incorporated into treatment advances.
-This process is enhanced by patient access to more than 240 therapeutic clinical studies, including many collaborative efforts with other leading cancer centers throughout the country.
+This process is enhanced by patient access to 500 therapeutic clinical trials, including many collaborative efforts with other leading cancer centers throughout the country.